hicetnunc2000/hicetnunc/FAQ.md

 However, at the moment, burned tokens still appear in your wallet.
 We are working to update API to filter the burned OBJKTs.

+## How to find buyers

+Unfortunately, there are people minting NFTs who did not create what they upload.
+These copyminters, as we call it, try to make quick buck with art from other people.
+Collectors have to very careful and try to find out who the artists are and if the art is genuine.
+To make it easier for them, please leave a trace to any social profile or website in the description of your artwork, so potential buyers can validate the authenticity.